We spend about a third of our day in between sheets, so it makes sense to invest in a comfortable set and care for it in the best way possible, right?

 ☁️ Does it matter what kind of sheets I choose?

 Absolutely!
 Always check the label and care instructions before buying.
-Your everyday sheets shouldn't have complicated care instructions, and the material should be able to withstand warm or hot washes for hygienic reasons.
+Your everyday sheets should be easy to care for and the material should be able to withstand warm or hot washes for hygienic reasons.
 If this isn’t the case, it’s probably best to choose a different set of sheets.

 ☁️ How often should I be washing my sheets?

 You should wash your sheets at least once a week.
-If someone is sick in bed or prone to accidents (potty training kiddos, or pets, for example), you’ll want to wash your sheets more frequently, and as soon as possible after any accidents. 🐶
+If someone is sick in bed or prone to accidents (e.g. potty training kiddos or pets), you’ll want to wash your sheets more frequently, and as soon as possible after any accidents. 🐶

 ☁️ Can I wash my cotton sheets with cold water?